jnoriega232/Microsoft-Sentinel-SIEM/README.md

 - Here is a breakdown of each line:

-> AuditLogs: This is the name of the table being queried.
-It likely contains logs of actions taken within a Microsoft Azure environment.
+> "AuditLogs" represents the name of the table being queried, which typically stores logs pertaining to various actions performed within a Microsoft Azure environment.

 ``` | where OperationName == "Add a member to role" and Result == "success": ```

-> This line filters the results to only show entries where the operation name is "Add a member to the role" and the result was "success".
-This is likely used to narrow down the results to only show successful attempts to add a user to a role.
+> This particular line in the query is designed to refine the results by filtering for entries where the operation name is "Add a member to the role" and the result is recorded as "success".
+This criterion helps narrow down the outcomes to exclusively display instances where users were successfully added to a role.

 ``` | where TargetResources[0].modifiedProperties[1].newValue == '"Company Administrator"' and TargetResources[0].type == "User": ```

-> This line further filters the results to only show entries where the modified property at index 1 of the first TargetResource (a resource involved in the operation) is equal to the string "Company Administrator" and the type of the first TargetResource is "User".
-This is likely used to only show successful attempts to add a user to the "Company Administrator" role.
+> This line of the query serves as an additional filter to exclusively display entries where the modified property, located at index 1 of the first TargetResource (a resource involved in the operation), matches the string "Company Administrator".
+Furthermore, it ensures that the type of the first TargetResource is specifically identified as "User".
+This filtering condition is most likely employed to present successful attempts of adding a user to the "Company Administrator" role exclusively.

 ``` | project TimeGenerated, OperationName, AssignedRole = TargetResources[0].modifiedProperties[1].newValue, InitiatorId = InitiatedBy.user.id, InitiatorUpn = InitiatedBy.user.userPrincipalName, TargetAccountId = TargetResources[0].id, TargetAccountUpn = TargetResources[0].userPrincipalName, InitiatorIpAddress = InitiatedBy.user.ipAddress, Status = Result: ```

-> This line projects (i.e., selects) specific columns from the filtered results and renames them for readability.
+> This line in the query performs a projection operation by selecting specific columns from the filtered results.
+Additionally, it assigns them new names for improved readability and clarity.

-> The selected columns include the time the log was generated (TimeGenerated), the operation name (OperationName), the assigned role (AssignedRole, which is the value of the modified property at index 1 of the first TargetResource), the ID of the user who initiated the operation (InitiatorId), the user principal name of the user who initiated the operation (InitiatorUpn), the ID of the target account (TargetAccountId, which is the ID of the first TargetResource), the user principal name of the target account (TargetAccountUpn, which is the user principal name of the first TargetResource), the IP address of the user who initiated the operation (InitiatorIpAddress, which is the IP address of the user who initiated the operation), and the status of the operation (Status, which is the result of the operation).
+> The selected columns in this query encompass various crucial attributes.
+These include the timestamp of log generation (TimeGenerated), the name of the operation (OperationName), the assigned role (AssignedRole), which corresponds to the modified property at index 1 of the first TargetResource, the ID of the user who initiated the operation (InitiatorId), the user principal name of the initiating user (InitiatorUpn), the ID of the target account (TargetAccountId) corresponding to the first TargetResource, the user principal name of the target account (TargetAccountUpn) linked to the first TargetResource, the IP address of the initiating user (InitiatorIpAddress), and the operation status (Status), which signifies the outcome of the operation.
+These columns have been meticulously selected and renamed for enhanced readability and comprehension.

 - Let us see what happened while you were reading this and I was typing this out.